A homogenization result in finite plasticity: Mathematical setting and results

 a couple of natural conditions are $W \equiv +\infty$ on $\matr \setminus \GL_+(3)$, which rules out interpenetrations, and $\lim_{\det F \to 0} W(F) = +\infty$, which means that it should take infinite energy to squeeze a small block of material down to a point.
 Feasible elastic densities are also required to be frame indifferent and to attain their minimum, conventionally set to $0$, on the identity matrix $I$.

 In our analysis, it would be particularly challenging to preserve the constraint of positive determinant for deformation gradients.
 Therefore, we work in a simplified setting and consider the whole space of $3\times 3$ matrices as domain for $W$.
 Similarly, the quadratic growth from above in \ref{E-growth} rules out the blow up of the energy densities, but it is a rather common assumption in variational studies.
-Frame indifference, that is, $W(x,RF) = W(x,F)$ for a.\,e. $x \in \real^3$, for all $F \in \GL_+(3)$ and all rotations $R$, does not play any role in our analysis, thus we ignore it.
-Finally, up to adding a constant to $W$, the growth condition \ref{E-growth} is compatible with the requirement $\min W(x,\,\cdot\,) = W(x,I) = 0$ for a.\,e. $x \in \real^3$.
+Frame indifference, that is, $W(x,RF) = W(x,F)$ for a.\,e.\ $x \in \real^3$, for all $F \in \GL_+(3)$ and all rotations $R$, does not play any role in our analysis, thus we ignore it.
+Finally, up to adding a constant to $W$, the growth condition \ref{E-growth} is compatible with the requirement $\min W(x,\,\cdot\,) = W(x,I) = 0$ for a.\,e.\ $x \in \real^3$.

 As for the hardening functional, we assume that $H \colon \real \times \matr \to [0,+\infty]$ meets the ensuing requirements: \begin{enumerate}[label=\textbf{H\arabic*:},ref={H\arabic*}] \item $H$ is a Carath\'eodory function such that $H(\,\cdot\,,F)$ is $Q$-periodic for every $F\in \matr$. \item Assume that a Finsler structure on $\SL(3)$ is assigned.
-For a.e. $x\in\Omega$, $H(x,F)$ is finite if and only if $F \in K$, where $K\subset \SL(3)$ is a geodesically convex, compact neighborhood of $I$. \item The restriction of $H(x,\,\cdot\,)$ to $K$ is Lipschitz continuous, uniformly in $x$. \end{enumerate} Let us spend some words on \ref{H1}.
-This rather strong hypothesis prescribes that the effective domain of $H(x,\,\cdot\,)$, namely the set $\left\{F \in \SL(3) : H(x,F) < +\infty\right\}$ is an $x$-independent compact set containing $I$.
-A consequence of technical advantage is that uniform $L^\infty$-bounds on the plastic strains become available, provided the latter give rise to finite hardening.
+For a.\,e.\ $x\in\Omega$, $H(x,F)$ is finite if and only if $F \in K$, where $K\subset \SL(3)$ is a geodesically convex, compact neighborhood of $I$. \item The restriction of $H(x,\,\cdot\,)$ to $K$ is Lipschitz continuous, uniformly in $x$. \end{enumerate} Let us spend some words on \ref{H1}.
+This rather strong hypothesis prescribes that the effective domain of $H(x,\,\cdot\,)$, namely the set $\left\{F \in \SL(3) : H(x,F) < +\infty\right\}$, is an $x$-independent compact set containing $I$.
+This kind of constraint has already appeared in the variational literature, see \cite[Formulas~(2.6a)--(2.6b)]{MieSt}.
+A fundamental consequence of technical advantage is that uniform $L^\infty$-bounds on the plastic strains become available, provided the latter give rise to finite hardening.
 Indeed, if $K$ is as in \ref{H1}, then there exists $c_K>0$ such that

 because $\SL(3)$ is by definition well separated from $0$.
 From such bound we infer that for any $F \in K$ and $G\in\matr$